StefanSpeter/StefanSpeter/readme.md

 - :video_game: I enjoy playing video games on my free time
 - :chart_with_upwards_trend: I'm passionate about Crypto but most globally by the world of finance

-If you want to reach me, click on any of the buttons below : <br/>

 ### Current work
 - Fullstack Drupal developer @ Akabia & assistant project manager
 - Scrum master in my school group as we aim to develop an already existing e-commerce website, I manage different tasks, help to prioritize and